-- 1. Annual Common Unit Adjustment for 2016 Fiscal Year-During the first quarter of 2017, we issued approximately 2.4 million common membership units to the founding members for the rights to exclusive access to the theater screens and attendees added, net of dispositions by the founding members to our network during the 2016 fiscal year. - Extraordinary Common Unit Adjustment for AMC's Acquisition of Carmike-Pursuant to the MOU, we issued approximately 18.4 million common membership units to AMC in respect of the annual attendance at Carmike theaters in accordance with the Common Unit Adjustment Agreement.
-AMC's acquisition of Carmike meets the criteria for a Common Unit Adjustment for this acquisition because it resulted in an extraordinary attendance increase of approximately 9.5%. - 3.
-Surrendered Units for AMC Screen Transfers-The Final Judgment required AMC to transfer advertising rights to 17 theaters from us to another advertising provider.
-Pursuant to the MOU, AMC surrendered to us approximately 4.7 million common membership units in respect of such theaters.
-The 4.7 million common membership units were comprised of (i) approximately 2.9 million common membership units pursuant to the adjustment for divested theaters in the Common Unit Adjustment Agreement and (ii) approximately 1.8 million common membership units valued at \$25.0 million to compensate for lost operating income for these theaters during the 10-year term of the Final Judgment.
+- 1. Annual Common Unit Adjustment for 2016 Fiscal Year-During the first quarter of 2017, NCM LLC issued approximately 2.4 million common membership units to its founding members for the rights to exclusive access to the theater screens and attendees added, net of dispositions by the founding members to NCM LLC's network during the 2016 fiscal year. - 2.
+Extraordinary Common Unit Adjustment for AMC's Acquisition of Carmike-Pursuant to the MOU, NCM LLC issued approximately 18.4 million NCM LLC common membership units to AMC in respect of the annual attendance at Carmike theaters in accordance with the Common Unit Adjustment Agreement.
+AMC's acquisition of Carmike meets the criteria for a Common Unit Adjustment for this acquisition because it resulted in an extraordinary attendance increase of approximately 9.5%.

+3. Surrendered Units for AMC Screen Transfers-The Final Judgment required AMC to transfer advertising rights to 17 theaters from NCM LLC to another advertising provider.
+Pursuant to the MOU, AMC surrendered approximately 4.7 million NCM LLC common membership units in respect of such theaters.
+The 4.7 million NCM LLC common membership units were comprised of (i) approximately 2.9 million NCM LLC common membership units pursuant to the adjustment for divested theaters in the Common Unit Adjustment Agreement and (ii) approximately 1.8 million NCM LLC common membership units valued at \$25.0 million to compensate for lost operating income for these theaters during the 10-year term of the Final Judgment.